Harp Care Essentials – How To Look After Your Harp

 What is a twisted neck?

-Because the strings are attached to the side of the neck (rather than through the centre of the neck as in the case of Paraguayan harps) it can begin to move over time.
+Because the strings are attached to the side of the neck (rather than through the centre of the neck as is the case in Paraguayan harps) it can begin to move over time.
 This can ruin the mechanism that runs through the neck of pedal harps, and eventually means that the semi-tone mechanism no longer makes contact with the strings.
 In the most extreme case, the neck will give up its unequal struggle and collapse into the harp.
 Early warning signs tend to appear in the middle of the neck (around middle F/G on a concert harp).

 Why is my harp buzzing?